dwyl/learn-tape/front-end-with-tape.md

 });
 ```

-This test is just like the tests from the README.md
+This test is just like the tests from the `README.md`
-of this repo as we're doing returning a basic value.
+of this repo as we're returning a basic value.

 But, as said, if we call it with invalid input
-it updates the dom with with an error message.
+it updates the DOM with an error message.

 So we can update the test function so it looks like this: